meilisearch/specifications/text/0117-typo-setting-api.md

 - Add the possibility to disable the typo tolerance feature on all numeric fields.
 - Add different modes of result matching for the typo feature. e.g. `default`/`min`/`strict`
 - Replace `POST` to `PATCH` verb to allow partial edit of the settings and embrace REST API convention.
+- Introduce synchronous invalid_typo_{fieldName} error with a better error message than the one provided by serde.